Takeaways for Michigan’s loss to Virginia

 What a first half that was

-One of the biggest problems for the Wolverines in this ones was slow starts.
-It was rather back-and-forth to start this one, but they closed to half outscoring Virginia, 14-8, in the final 6 minutes of this one to earn themselves a 45-34 lead at the half.
+One of the biggest problems for the Wolverines has been slow starts.
+It was rather back-and-forth to start this one, but Michigan closed the half outscoring Virginia, 14-8, in the final six minutes to earn themselves a 45-34 lead at the half.
 Shooting 61.3% from the field and 53.8% from the field will help with that a lot.

 A double-digit lead over the No. 3 team in the country is something to be excited about.
 Michigan needs to start more games off like this to establish momentum heading into the final 20 minutes of play.

-If Michigan keeps playing like they did offensively in that first half, they can beat any team in the country.
+If Michigan keeps playing like that offensively in that first half, it can beat any team in the country.

 Michigan has a lot to work on defensively

-Virginia opened the half making 6 of their first 7 shots going into the first media timeout, and they always seemed to be a step ahead of Michigan offensively.
+Virginia opened the half making 6-of-7 shots going into the first media timeout, and always seemed to be a step ahead of Michigan offensively.

-Virginia plays very efficient basketball; that’s a big reason why they’re the No. 3 team in the country.
-They made 50.9% of their shots, and never seemed phased when Michigan made big shots.
-A lot of times when the Wolverines tried to take over in this one, Virginia would score right away to stop the bleeding and limit shifts in momentum.
+Virginia plays very efficient basketball.
+They made 50.9% of their shots and never seemed phased when Michigan made big shots.
+A lot of times when the Wolverines tried to take over, Virginia would score right away to stop the bleeding and limit shifts in momentum.

-Hunter had a lot of blocks, but Virginia got a lot of their baskets right at the rim.
-They need to do a better job finding the open three-point shooter, need quicker feet to stay in front of the man they’re guarding on drives and defending after made shots.
+Dickinson had a lot of blocks, but Virginia got a lot of its baskets right at the rim.
+The Wolverines need to do a better job finding the open three-point shooter, need quicker feet to stay in front of the man they’re guarding on drives, and defending after made shots.

 Coming into this game, the Wolverines were only making 31.82% of their threes, a mark that puts them tied for 247th in the country with Marquette, Northwestern and Rider.

-Michigan must have got a lot of shots up after filling their bellies on Thanksgiving, as they shot 42.1% from three in this one, including 7/13 in that first half.
-Making only one of their six shots in the second half was brutal, but they did get a lot of open shots.
+Michigan must have got a lot of shots up after filling their bellies on Thanksgiving, as it shot 42.1% from three, including 7-of-13 in that first half.
+Making only 1of-6 shots in the second half was brutal, but they did get a lot of open shots.
 Dickinson did a great job finding the open shooter throughout the game.

-They got to do a better job shooting threes late in games, but this game shows when they make threes, they can compete with some of the better teams in college basketball.
+They have to do a better job shooting threes late in games, but this game shows when they make threes, they can compete with some of the better teams in college basketball.

 A solid performance against a great team